Crime of the Century (album): Background and recording

 Hodgson remarked of "Hide in Your Shell": "I was 23 when I wrote that song, confused about life and like a lot of people are at that age, trying to hide my insecurities.
 I’ve always been able to express my innermost feelings more openly in song and 'Hide in Your Shell' came to me at a time when I was feeling very lonely – lonely both in life and within the band – with no one who shared my spiritual quest."

 "Dreamer" was composed by Hodgson on his Wurlitzer piano at his mother's house when he was 19 years old.
 At that time he recorded a demo of the song using vocals, Wurlitzer, and banging cardboard boxes for percussion.
 Hodgson recalled: "I was excited – it was the first time I laid hands on a Wurlitzer."
-Supertramp cut their own recording of the song in imitation of this early demo.
-Also, Hodgson stated on In the Studio with Redbeard while talking about the making of the album that the band had difficulty recreating the song when recording it.
+Supertramp cut their own recording of the song in imitation of this early demo, though they had difficulty recreating the song, and so put the demo tape on the multitrack machine, and played to the demo.

-Another of Hodgson's philosophical musings, "If Everyone Was Listening", was inspired by the As You Like It adage "All the world’s a stage, and all the men are merely players".
+Another of Hodgson's philosophical musings, "If Everyone Was Listening", was inspired by the As You Like It adage "All the world’s a stage, and all the men and women merely players".
 According to Entertainment Weekly, the message of the song is, "Not knowing what’s going on in everyone’s mind is just another form of not being in control.
 The fear comes not from the absence of knowledge of another person’s thought process, but rather from confronting the fact that we have no control over anything."
 The song would later provide the title track for Michael Ball's 2014 album of the same name.

 The album was named after the final song, "Crime of the Century", which the band members felt was the strongest song on the album.
+The phrase “crime of the century” is a sensationalist trope which has been applied to various notorious crimes in history.
+Its application to more than one crime per century speaks to its hyperbolic nature.
 Shortly after his departure from Supertramp, Hodgson commented: "I've had more people come up to me and say that that song touched them more deeply than any other.
 That song really came together when we were living together at Southcombe Farm, Thorncombe, and just eating, sleeping, and breathing the ideas for the album.
 The song just bounced between Rick and I for so many weeks before it finally took form."
-For unknown reasons, in several interviews both before and since, Hodgson has attributed the song as being written solely by Davies.